igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Incorrect return values for ERC20 functions.
-A contract compiled with solidity > 0.4.22 interacting with these functions will fail to execute them, as the return value is missing.
+Incorrect return values for `ERC20` functions.
+A contract compiled with Solidity > 0.4.22 interacting with these functions will fail to execute them, as the return value is missing.

 ### Exploit Scenario: